The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Results

 \section{Results}

-\subsection{IC 2531}
+\subsection{IC\,2531}

-Galaxy \object{IC 2531} is the only Sc galaxy in our sample.
-The classification is different from that of \citet{Bureau1999A} and \citet{OBrien2010A}, where the galaxy has been classified as an Sb galaxy.
-As an Sc galaxy, it has the largest gas mass of the sample, and has a maximum rotation velocity v$_\textrm{max}$ which is twice as high as the rest of the sample (table \ref{tbl:HISpectrumProperties}).
-The \ion{H}{I} layer is remarkably flat, with the disk seemingly having a smaller scale-height than the stellar disk (figure \ref{fig:IC2531-DSS}).
+Galaxy {IC\,2531} is the only Sc galaxy in our sample.
+The classification is different from that of \citet{Bureau1999A} and \citet{OBrien2010A}, where the galaxy has been classified as a Sb galaxy.
+The classification of Sb occurs first in \citet{Bureau1999A}, who note that this classification was not extremely accurate.
+It} has the largest gas mass of the sample, and has a maximum rotation velocity v$_\textrm{max}$ which is twice as high as the rest of the sample (Table \ref{tbl:HISpectrumProperties}).
+The \hi layer is remarkably flat, with the disc seemingly having a smaller scale-height than the stellar disc (Figure \ref{fig:IC2531} top-left).
+All of this is supports an Sc classification.
+It is true that the bulge of IC\,2531 is not very weak as in many Sc's, so that a Sbc classification cannot be ruled out.
+In any case, we believe the evidence to point at a later classification than Sb.

-Based on the double horns in the integrated profile, we would expect the galaxy to be fairly symmetric (figure \ref{fig:IC2531-PV}).
-The PV diagram itself is, however, fairly asymmetric.
+\citet{BAADBF} have shown that at K-band IC/,2531 shows signatures of a peaunut-shaped or boxy spheroid with a X-shape structure in the unsharp masked image of the bulge, which would be associated with a bar \citep[see e.g.][for a recent review]{Ath15}.
+Based on the double horns in the integrated profile, we would expect the galaxy to be symmetric (Figure \ref{fig:IC2531} bottom-right).
+The XV-diagram itself is however asymmetric.
 Interestingly, HIPASS also reports a more asymmetric profile.
-The asymmetry is also present in the analysis of the galaxy in \citet[figure 15]{OBrien2010C}, where the two sides of the derived surface density can be seen to deviate strongly.
+The asymmetry is also present in the analysis of the galaxy in \citet[their Figure 15]{OBrien2010C}, where the two sides of the derived surface density can be seen to deviate strongly.

-The PV-diagram shows a so-called ``figure 8''-pattern, for which \citet{Bureau1997A} suggest that it is due to a very extended weak bar.
-This bar did not show up in in the \ion{H}{$\alpha$} analysis of \citet{Bureau1999A}, although they suffered from background problems for this galaxy.
-This was not fully unexpected, as \citet{Bureau1997A} already noted that the figure extended over a very long range.
-They speculated that the figure might also be due to a warp, density ring or a spiral arm. \citet{Ann2006A} reported that there is indeed a warp in this galaxy.
-We also believe it more likely that this pattern is associated with the warp and does not represent a bar.
-The warp is visible in figure \ref{fig:IC2531-doublemoment0}.
+The XV-diagram shows a so-called ``figure 8''-pattern, for which \citet{Bureau1997A} suggest that it is due to an extended weak bar.
+This bar did not show up in in the H$\alpha$ analysis of \citet{Bureau1999A}, although they suffered from background problems for this galaxy.
+This lack of detection was not fully unexpected, as \citet{Bureau1997A} already noted that the figure extended over a very long range.
+Bureau \& Freeman speculated that the figure might also be due to a warp, density ring or a spiral arm. \citet{Ann2006A} confirmed the presence of a warp in this galaxy.
+We also think it more likely that this pattern is associated with the warp and does not represent a bar.
+The warp is visible in Figure \ref{fig:IC2531} bottom-left.
+The K-band observations mentioned above do show evidence for a central bar, but this this bar does not appear to extend over much more than the central hole in the \hi distribution.